systemd/zram-generator/man/zram-generator.conf.md

   If unset, none will be configured and the kernel's default will be used.

+* `swap-priority`=

+  Controls the relative swap priority, a value between -1 and 32767.
+Higher numbers indicate higher priority.

+  If unset, 100 is used.

 * `mount-point`=

   Format the device with a file system (not as swap) and mount this file system over the specified directory.